Optimization of a cosmic muon tomography scanner for cargo border control inspection: Bayesian optimization with TomOpt

 A higher EI indicates that sampling at that point is expected to yield a larger improvement over the current best, making it a good candidate for the next evaluation.
 After evaluating a new point, the surrogate model is updated iteratively, refining the search for the global optimum while minimizing the number of function evaluations.\\

-Ax [\onlinecite{Ax}] is an open-source platform for adaptive experimentation and Bayesian Optimization, developed by Meta.
-It provides a high-level interface for optimizing parameters without requiring explicit definition of the acquisition function.
-Ax internally leverages BoTorch [\onlinecite{botorch}], a library for Bayesian Optimization, and automatically selects an acquisition function based on the optimization scenario.\\
+\texttt{Ax} [\onlinecite{Ax}] is an open-source platform for adaptive experimentation and Bayesian Optimization, developed by Meta.
+It provides a high-level interface for optimizing parameters without requiring explicit definition of the acquisition function. \texttt{Ax} internally leverages BoTorch [\onlinecite{botorch}], a library for Bayesian Optimization, and automatically selects an acquisition function based on the optimization scenario.\\

-In this work, BO is implemented using the Ax Loop API, which provides an automated framework for sequential BO.
+In this work, BO is implemented using the \texttt{Ax} Loop API, which provides an automated framework for sequential BO.
 The optimization pipeline consists of defining the search space, constructing and updating the surrogate model, and iteratively selecting and evaluating parameter configurations.
 The search space defines the range of possible values for the parameters being optimized, in our case the $xyz$ positions of hodoscopes.
 This parameter space is passed to the experiment object, which acts as the central controller for the optimization process.
-The experiment object in Ax manages the entire optimization process, including the collection of observations, selection of new trials, and updating of the surrogate model.
+The experiment object in \texttt{Ax} manages the entire optimization process, including the collection of observations, selection of new trials, and updating of the surrogate model.
 It stores all configurations tested so far along with their corresponding objective function values.
 Evaluation of each candidate set of parameters is done through a user-defined evaluation function that quantified the performance of the parameters.
-We take the MSE of the volume inference as our evaluation function.
-BO with Ax's Loop API is conducted using a hybrid sampling strategy that consists of two sequential phases: \begin{itemize} \item Sobol generation strategy: \\ The first 12 trials are evaluated using a low-discrepancy quasi-random Sobol sequence that ensures uniform coverage of the search space.
+We take the MSE of the volume inference as our evaluation function, which quantifies the accuracy of the voxelized reconstructed material distribution and directly relates to the ability to discriminate high-density or suspicious objects in border security applications.
+BO with \texttt{Ax}'s Loop API is conducted using a hybrid sampling strategy that consists of two sequential phases: \begin{itemize} \item Sobol generation strategy: \\ The first 12 trials are evaluated using a low-discrepancy quasi-random Sobol sequence that ensures uniform coverage of the search space.
 These initial evaluations serve to bootstrap the Gaussian Process model by providing an initial dataset that prevents premature convergence to a local optimum.
 Sobol sampling is preferred over purely random initialization as it minimizes clustering and ensures better space-filling properties.